 Finding Kalman: The Movie

 Finding Kalman, the award-winning documentary is available for purchase.
-And now there’s a beautiful companion book.
-See below.
+The DVD includes:

 Note: When using a credit card to make online purchase, look at the bottom of the Paypal page that opens and click on “Don’t have a Paypal account?”
 That will enable you to use a credit card.